-- 14.1.1 Under special circumstances, a student may be permitted to suspend his/her studies for a period of up to one year.
-This is granted in cases of health problems, financial difficulty, urgent family affairs or job-related problems. - 14.1.2 For suspension, students must complete the clearance procedures at the department office, Library, Office of Student Affairs, Finance Office and the Graduate School.
-Subject to approval of the Graduate School, the effective date of suspension is given 3 working days from the day of submission of the completed application. - 14.1.3 Upon expiration of the suspension period, the student must return to his/her studies.
+14.1.1 Under special circumstances, a student may be permitted to suspend his/her studies for a period of up to one year.
+This is granted in cases of health problems, financial difficulty, urgent family affairs or job-related problems.

+14.1.2 Effective date of suspension is given 3 days from the day of submission of the completed application.

+14.1.3 Upon expiration of the suspension period, the student must return to his/her studies.
 If the student fails to report to the Graduate School according to schedule, he/she will be classified as having unofficially withdrawn.

-14.2.
-Withdrawal
+14.2 Withdrawal

-- 14.2.1 Students intending to leave the University prior to graduation must apply for official withdrawal.
+14.2.1 Students intending to leave the University prior to graduation must apply for official withdrawal.
 A student who leaves the University without following the proper procedures will be considered as having unofficially withdrawn.
-No official documents will be issued to such a student, and he/she will not be re-admitted under this status - 14.2.2 For official withdrawal, students must complete the clearance procedures at the department office, Library, Office of Student Affairs, Finance Office and the Graduate School.
-Students must settle any outstanding tuition fee before an official withdrawal status is given by the Graduate School. - 14.2.3 Subject to approval of the Graduate School, the effective date of withdrawal is given 3 working days from the day of submission of the completed application. - 14.3 For application procedures, please refer to section 10 of the "Guidelines and Procedures for Research Postgraduate Degrees" in the Handbook for Research Postgraduate Students.
+No official documents will be issued to such a student, and he/she will not be re-admitted under this status.

+14.2.2 For official withdrawal, students must complete the clearance procedures at the department office, Library, Office of Student Affairs, Finance Office and the Graduate School.
+Students must settle any outstanding tuition fee before an official withdrawal status is given by the Graduate School.

+14.2.3 Effective date of withdrawal is given 3 days from the day of submission of the completed application.

+14.3 For application procedures, please refer to section 11 of the "Guidelines and Procedures for Research Postgraduate Degrees" in the Handbook for Research Postgraduate Students.